-Ask any buyer's agent who has been practicing real estate for a while, and you'll hear sad stories from those agents who wished they had signed a buyer to a buyer's broker agreement.
-That's because when the buyer finally decided to make an offer, the buyer wrote an offer with a different agent.
+Ask any buyer's agent who has been practicing real estate for a while and you'll hear sad stories from those who wished they had signed a buyer to a buyer's broker agreement.
+When the buyer finally decided to make an offer, he ended up writing it with a different agent.

 Buyer's Agents Expect Compensation

 Just as listing agents sign formal listing agreements with sellers, buying agents should expect formal agreements, too.
 Like listing agreements, buyer's broker agreements are typically bilateral, spelling out the rights and duties of both parties.
 Bilateral contracts are essentially a promise in exchange for a promise.
 If the agent doesn't perform, the buyer might have the right to fire the agent.

 Many buyers are referred to buyer's agents by family, friends, or co-workers.
 In fact, a referral is the best way to find an agent.
 But buyers who are relocating to a new area don't usually have this option.
 They rarely have the luxury of building contacts quickly enough to trust a referral source.
 They need other alternatives.